Nayemjaman/DjangoRestBlog/README.md

 Welcome to the codingbrunch repository!
 In this project, I build a blog website with Django Rest Framework, PostgreSQL, Docker, and Swagger UI(API documentation) where register users can post, comment and upvote.

 ## Key Features
-1. Docker.</br>
-2. Django rest fremwork</br>
-3. PostgreSQL for database.</br>
-3. Implement CRUD operations for blog posts by a particular user, </br>
+1. Implement CRUD operations for blog posts by a particular user, </br>
-4. Implement features for user interaction with blog posts, including upvoting posts and adding comments. </br>
+2. Implement features for user interaction with blog posts, including upvoting posts and adding comments. </br>
-5. Customized admin panel. </br>
+3. Customized admin panel. </br>
-6. Multiple User. </br>
+4. Multiple User. </br>
-7. Swagger UI.</br>
+6. Swagger UI.</br>